BrawerMD/Interactive-Data-Vis-Fall2025/src/lab_3/index.md

 <br>
 ---

 To follow up on this momentum in said districts, we looked to see how specific event types performed.
-Binning by type, we see the average attendance of event type in low-income areas.
+Binning by type, we see the average attendance of event type in low-income areas:

-### We find that Roundtables and Volunteer Trainings are the top two events by average attendance, perhaps pointing to an opportunity to maximize these events when in said districts:

 ```js
 //----------------------------------------------